What is the significance of protein in chicken feed, and how does it contribute to poultry health?

 Egg Production

-Proteins play a critical role in the egg production of laying hens.
+Proteins play a crucial role in egg production in laying hens.
 Around 90% of egg white is protein, and hens need a consistent supply of it in their feed for continuous egg production.
 Inadequate protein can lead to underproduction of eggs.

 Enzyme and Hormone Production

-All life processes depend on proteins, which act as enzymes promoting digestion and hormones regulating various processes.
+All life processes depend on proteins, which act as enzymes to promote digestion and hormones to regulate various bodily functions.

-Such biological compounds are involved in metabolism and growth regulation of poultry, this regulation manifests in optimal development at life stages.
+Such biological compounds are involved in the metabolism and growth regulation of poultry, which manifests in optimal development at various life stages.

 Essential Amino Acids in Poultry Feed